Hemochromatosis Workup

 Genetic testing for the HFE mutation is indicated in all first-degree relatives of patients with hemochromatosis and also in patients with evidence of iron overload[78] (eg, elevated transferrin saturation, high serum ferritin levels, excess iron staining or iron concentration on liver biopsy samples).
 This is particularly indicated in patients with known liver disease and evidence of iron overload, even if other causes of liver disease are present.[79]

-Such testing is accomplished by searching for the 2 HFE gene mutations, C282Y and H63D.
+Such testing is accomplished by searching for the two HFE gene mutations, C282Y and H63D.
 This is the next step in diagnosis after increased biochemical iron indices are present and other causes of iron overload have been excluded.

-The finding of heterozygosity for C282Y is expected in 10% or more of subjects with hemochromatosis of northern European extraction and in approximately 15-20% of patients for the H63D mutation; thus, this finding is common in any white population studied.
+The finding of heterozygosity for C282Y is expected in 10% or more of subjects with hemochromatosis of northern European extraction and in approximately 15-20% of patients for the H63D mutation; thus, this finding is common in any White population studied.

 At present, only homozygosity for C282Y and compound heterozygosity for C282Y/H63D should be considered indicative of hereditary hemochromatosis.
 C282Y heterozygosity may contribute to iron overload due to other conditions, but it should not be considered the sole cause of iron overload and it should not be considered diagnostic of hereditary hemochromatosis.

 HFE genotyping cannot provide information about the degree of increased body iron stores or organ damage.
-DNA-based testing cannot replace liver biopsy to confirm the presence of end-stage liver damage.[80]
-The use of DNA-based tests alone may fail to identify 20-40% of white patients and most black patients with clinical evidence of hemochromatosis but without the C282Y mutation.
+DNA-based testing cannot replace liver biopsy to confirm the presence of end-stage liver damage.
+[81] The use of DNA-based tests alone may fail to identify 20-40% of White patients and most Black patients with clinical evidence of hemochromatosis but without the C282Y mutation.

 Previous